pravingv/weconnect-client/README.md

 Press RETURN/ENTER to continue or any other key to abort:
 ```
-Homebrew will load the "formulae", (their cutesy name for scripts that install all sorts of
+Homebrew will load many many "formulae" (their cutesy name for scripts that install all sorts of
 free open source programs).
 If you already had Homebrew installed, it will update
 any ("taps" which are "formulae" that were already installed).

-When Homebrew completes it will leave the "RunMarkdown" terminal window at
-a MacOS (Linux) prompt.
+When Homebrew completes it will leave the terminal window at a macOS (Linux) prompt.

 You will now use Homebrew to install some more applications.
 <br><br>